What is the 5 whys analysis?

 Vote on problem statements to move forward with.
 Try Trello Voting Power-Up or have the team add +1 to their chosen statements.

-Repeat steps 3 and 4 until you’ve asked “why?” a total of 5 times.
+Repeat steps three and four until you’ve asked “Why?” a total of five times.

 TIP: THE FIVE SIX SEVEN EIGHT WHYS

-Once you’ve gotten to the point of root cause, have team members propose solutions to your final problem statement.
+Once you’ve reached the root cause, have team members propose solutions to your final problem statement.
 Choose just one or two solutions to pursue, assign an owner to each solution, and determine when the team can expect to hear back from the owners.

 Follow-up